Medical devices MDR regulatory specialist

 I worked for a total of 10 years in Nokia and Microsoft.

-As English copywriter, I turned the technical information of mobile apps into such a form in English that it met the strict brand guidelines and made the smart phone use easy for ordinary consumers.
+As English copywriter, I converted the technical information of mobile apps in English into texts that met the brand guidelines and helped ordinary consumers use the devices easily.

-As technical writer, I made sure that cybersecurity specialists had available the documents, content and communication channels they needed.
+As technical writer, I made sure that cybersecurity specialists had the documents, content and communication channels they needed available for them.
 Diving into information security architecture stretched my technical comfort zone so much that absorbing anything technical since then hasn’t made my head spin.

 3